abdulrhmannassef/abdulrhmannassef/README.md

 👋 Hi, I’m Abdulrhman Ahmed a computer engineering graduate.
-👀 I’m interested in technology and anything related, data engineering.
+👀 I’m interested in technology and anything related, data analysiss.
 🌱 I’m currently learning data engineering and data warehouse desing and modeling.
 📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/abdulrhmannassef/)